everx-labs/DeBot-IS-consortium/TimeInput/README.md

 struct Time:

-    hrs: uint8 - number of the day.
+    hrs: uint8 - index of an hour within a day.
 Must be in range [0, 24).

     mins: uint8 - number of minutes.
 Must be in range [0, 60].